-Hello everyone, this is a follow up post on the part one of this topic that I provided in an earlier post.
+Hello everyone, this is a follow-up post on part one of this topic that I provided in an earlier post.

 so without any further delay lets get on with the topic of the day

 Bee propolis is the resinous/gummy substance found in a beehive.
 This substance varies in color from dark to brown and sometimes even yellow.

 The variation in color is based on the floral source and so this color variation should be expected across regions and seasons of the year owing to differences in floral resource bases.

 Propolis has been shown to have many medicinal properties with some referring to the substance as natural wholesome medicine.
 Scientific studies have found that propolis is antibacterial, antiviral, antimicrobial, anti-fungal and even anti-parasitic (nematodicidal)

 This has led to extensive use of propolis in alternative medicinal use throughout the centuries across many cultures.
 Various communities have found uses for propolis and have innovated many ways of its utilization

 We will in this post give a brief overview of some of the sources of propolis, its components, and health properties.